Nom-nom-hub/blaze-cli/README.md

 - `--production`    Only install production dependencies
 - `--symlink`       Use symlinks instead of copying (for local development)
 - `--json`          Output JSON (for audit)

+### .npmrc Support
+blaze-install reads registry and authentication settings from both project and user `.npmrc` files, just like npm.
+This is used for publishing, installing, and auditing packages.
+You can also use the `NPM_TOKEN` environment variable for authentication.

 ### Interactive Mode
 Run `blaze --interactive` to use a guided, menu-driven workflow for common tasks (install, uninstall, update, audit, etc.).